falyan/Install-okd/okd-4.17-technical-documentation.md

 The Worker nodes run the actual workloads and applications in the OKD cluster.
 They host pods, containers, and services deployed by users.

-### worker Node
+### Storage Node (Persisten Volume)
-The worker nodes form a Ceph cluster that provides distributed and highly available worker for the OKD environment.
+The storage in this setup is organized as a Ceph cluster, providing distributed and highly available storage for the OKD environment.
+Initially, the storage nodes are configured as worker nodes, allowing them to participate in the OKD cluster while also hosting Ceph storage services.

-They store persistent data used by applications, containers, and internal OKD services.
+These storage nodes store persistent data used by applications, containers, and internal OKD services, ensuring data redundancy and reliability across the cluster.

 ### Pull Secret
 The pull secret is required for OKD installation to authenticate and pull container images from the registry.